apache/flink/flink-end-to-end-tests/test-scripts/docker-hadoop-secure-cluster/README.md

 #### Solution

-Stop the containers with `docker-compose down` and start again with `docker-compose up -d`.
+Stop the containers with `docker compose down` and start again with `docker compose up -d`.

 ### Java Keystore